Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Underlying Models and Problem Setup

-Since FI is additive, the reciprocal of $m \, \mathcal{I}_{X}(q \sMid \eta_1, \eta_2)$ lower bounds the variance of an unbiased estimate for mixture parameter $q$ computed from the response to $m$ ions.
-Based on \eqref{eq:mixture-mean-two-component}, one would form an estimate of SE yield $\eta$ from an estimate for $q$ through
+Since FI is additive, the reciprocal of $m \, \Imixture_{X}(\eta \sMid \eta_1, \eta_2)$ lower bounds the variance of an unbiased estimate for $\eta$ computed from the response to $m$ ions.
+This CRB is included in \cref{fig:mixture-advantage}.
+The sizeable gaps from the MSEs of $\etaConv$ and $\etaClip$ suggest that using the mixture model---with knowledge of $\eta_1$ and $\eta_2$---provides a potential advantage that is not merely due to the knowledge of $\eta_1$ and $\eta_2$.
+We seek to realize this advantage.